pereznetworks/My-Tic-Tac-Toe-Game/README.md

             So the computer can play both X or O, but the UI assumes... most humans will want to play the game as X.

-            More on the computer player below...
+            More on the computer player below under # Extra Credits.

         TODO:
           switch the Player X and Player O name input....